 The regression discontinuity estimate in the pre-period estimates the risk levels effect (the effect of switching from high to moderate) combined with the prior felony conviction effect.
-Again, I use nonparametric methods following Calonico, Cattaneo, and Titiunik (2014) and Calonico, Cattaneo, and Farrell (2020) for optimal bandwidth selection and bias-corrected inference.
-My preferred estimate in the pre-period aligns with the methods for my preferred estimate in the post-period: I use a triangular kernel and the optimal bandwidth based on Calonico, Cattaneo, and Farrell (2020), and again the effect is similar across different estimation choices (see Figure A.8).
-My preferred estimate in the preperiod is a 6.1 percentage point effect.
-This estimate is less than half the magnitude of the regression discontinuity in the post-period (13.7 percentage points).
-The pre-period estimate is meaningfully noisier than the post-period estimate because of the asymmetric nature of the data.
-There are many more months available for estimation in the post-period.
+Again, I use nonparametric methods following Calonico, Cattaneo, and Titiunik (2014) and Calonico, Cattaneo, and Farrell (2020) for optimal bandwidth selection and robust bias-corrected inference and confidence intervals.
+Figure 6 shows that the estimated effect in the pre-period is 6.5 percentage points.
+This estimate is about one half of the magnitude of the regression discontinuity in the post-period (12.7 percentage points).
+The pre-period estimate is meaningfully noisier than the post-period estimate because of the asymmetric nature of the data (there are many more months available for estimation in the post-period).